mojaloop/documentation/docs/technical/sdk-scheme-adapter/BulkEnhancements/Readme.md

 ## Why? - Mojaloop bulk transfer limitations overcome
 The implementation of bulk transfers within Mojaloop have the following limitations that this SDK bulk enhancement is designed to overcome.
 1. Only individual transfers that are addressed to the same Payer DFSP may be included in a bulk quotes and bulk transfers call.
-1. The bulk quotes and bulk transfers messages is limited to a maximum of 1000 individual transfers.
+1. The number of individual quotes and transfers in each bulkQuotes and bulkTransfers respectively are limited to a maximum of 1000.
 1. In order to allow a bulk transfers, all potential Payee DFSP's need to create integration support for bulk messaging.
 I.e. If the bulk use case were to be introduced into an existing scheme, then all connecting DFSPs would need to upgrade their connections and integrations into their core banking systems.
 1. There is currently no bulk discovery call.